Global Perspectives: Community Learning Events & Activities for Students and Their Families

 English Now! offers students and their families a calendar of enriching experiences that go beyond the classroom.
 Meaningful community learning activities bring our school to life.
 We explore a variety of topics and visit many places, virtually and in-person, in a supportive learning environment.
 Online and in-person, our Global Perspectives Events, Friday Outings, and Outdoor Events make English Now! a special place to learn English.
 Family members are welcome to join us, as are alumni!

 English Now! teaches English as a tool for communication, to build relationships and understanding.
 As a global language, English helps people from throughout the world to learn from each other.
-Our Global Perspective Events feature our students and alumni sharing their points of view on important topics, such as human rights, world affairs, medical advancements, and conflict management.
+Our Global Perspectives Events feature our students and alumni sharing their points of view on important topics, such as human rights, world affairs, medical advancements, and conflict management.
 Global Perspectives Events are an opportunity to learn from each other.
 An English Now! colleague moderates each discussion, inviting questions and comments from all event participants.

 Global Perspectives Topics in Fall 2020 included: